sábado, 5 de outubro de 2024

 Nature paper_How Carbon Revenues Can Save Us from Climate-Induced Chaos

-Led by Johannes Emmerling, a senior scientist at the Euro-Mediterranean Center on Climate Change, the study assesses how climate change is projected to increase inequality within countries.
-It estimates that, if left unaddressed, the Gini index—a measure of income inequality—could rise significantly.
+The study, led by Johannes Emmerling, a senior scientist at the Euro-Mediterranean Center on Climate Change, examines how climate change is expected to exacerbate inequality within countries.
+It projects that, without intervention, the Gini index—a key measure of income inequality—could rise sharply in the coming years.

 However, the study offers a promising solution: redistributing carbon revenues equally among citizens.
-This approach not only offsets the short-term economic costs of climate policies but also reduces inequality, potentially lowering the Gini index https://www.nature.com/articles/s41558-024-02151-7#Sec7
+This approach not only offsets the short-term economic costs of climate policies but also reduces inequality https://www.nature.com/articles/s41558-024-02151-7#Sec7